emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 A CoAP client MAY set the Request-Tag option to allow the CoAP server to differentiate between different representations of the same resource.
 If the Request-Tag option is set, the CoAP client MAY perform simultaneous operations that utilize Block1 fragmentation from the same endpoint towards the same resource, lifting the limitation of {{RFC7959}} section 2.5.
 A CoAP client MUST set the Request-Tag option in the case of different concurrent blockwise request operations to the same resource.
 If the CoAP client is running a blockwise request operation without the Request-Tag, and wants to concurrently start another blockwise request operations to the same resource without cancelling the first, then the CoAP client MUST set the Request-Tag.

-If a CoAP proxy fragments a request with the Object-Security option, using the Block1 option, then the proxy MUST set the Request-Tag option.
-(TBD: Move previous sentence to OSCOAP?)

 If the CoAP server receives a message with a Block1 option and Request-Tag option then server MUST NOT act on any block in the same blockwise operation that has a different Request-Tag set.
 A server MUST NOT act on blocks with and blocks without Request-Tag option in the same blockwise operation.
 The CoAP server is still under no obligation to keep state of more than one transaction.
 When an operation is in progress and a second one cannot be served at the same time, the CoAP server MUST respond to the second request with a 5.03 (Service Unavailable) response code and SHOULD indicate the time it is willing to wait for additional blocks in the first operation using the Max-Age option, as specified in Section 5.9.3.4 of {{RFC7252}}.

 (TBD If we want the functionality that the client should be able to interupt an operation in progress and perform a different operation, then that should IMHO not be implemented as only sendning the other operation.
 Instead an "interrupt" message should be sent.
 RFC7959 2.9.2 mentions that if a different Content-Format is indicated than the server expects from the current state of the resource that can lead to 4.08, should we recommend something like that?)